Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
-Be precise, be clear, and for the love of all that is holy, *be concise*.
-Future you (and everyone else) will thank you."**
+- **Pro Tip:**  Before you spend hours debugging that cryptic error,  **Google it first.**  Seriously.
+Someone else has almost certainly wrestled with that same digital beast and documented their heroic (or hilariously pathetic) struggle online.
+You might even find a one-liner solution, saving you from a caffeine-fueled coding frenzy.
+Think of it as outsourcing your frustration.
+(Your future self will thank you.)

 ---

-### 📅 Last Updated: 2024-11-28 16:11
+### 📅 Last Updated: 2024-11-28 20:10

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!